josifini/CSE-310-Work-Folder/Module 1/Module 1 Wk 2-3/JavaScriptREADME.md

 For this project, I would like to Create a web-based to-do list application that allows users to add, remove, and mark tasks as completed.

-# {Provide a description of the software that you wrote to demonstrate the JavaScript language.}

 The software described above is a simple web-based to-do list application that demonstrates various aspects of the JavaScript language.
 Here's an overview of its features and functionalities:

 Basic Functionality: